Skip to main content

 If your records live in third-party platforms, confirm you can still access and export them.
 One visible failure mode is a login route disappearing ("Facebook login is no longer available") while email access remains ("Continue with Email").
 That can break a repeatable monthly review if you rely on a single sign-in path.

-The provided source material does not support specific insurance choices, liability limits, premiums, deductibles, or claim-process advice.
-Keep those decisions open until you validate them with topic-specific, authoritative documents.
+Specific insurance choices, liability limits, premiums, deductibles, and claim-process steps should stay open until validated with topic-specific, authoritative documents.

 Use a provenance-first check before you rely on external claims.